Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Homeworks/HW2/hw2_answers.md

 ![[Pasted image 20250205142558.png]]

 #### 3. Consider the following recursive algorithm.
 It takes as input a simple, undirected graph G and returns an output of True/False if the graph is connected.
 ![[Pasted image 20250205140626.png]]
 ##### a.
 Does this algorithm work correctly for every simple, undirected graph of size n > 0?

+This algorithm will fail if there is a graph with two components.

 ##### b.
 Does this algorithm work correctly for every simple, undirected graph of size n > 0?